particle-iot/docs/src/content/reference/datasheets/wi-fi/photon-2-datasheet.md

 - ADC inputs are single-ended and limited to 0 to 3.3V
 - Resolution is 12 bits

+The `VBAT_MEAS` pin is connected to Li+ on the Photon 2 and is used to measure the battery voltage by using `analogRead(A6)`.
+The value returned is 0 - 4095 (inclusive, 12-bit) but represents voltage from 0 - 5 VDC, not 3.3V as is the case with the other ADC inputs.

 ### UART serial

 The Photon 2 supports three UART serial interfaces.